Tangerine (Led Zeppelin song): Background

 several songs on Led Zeppelin III and later albums.
-Although written earlier, "Tangerine" reflects this rural sensibility and journalist Nigel Williamson includes it with the acoustic material born of the Bron-yr-aur sojourn.
+Although written earlier, "Tangerine" reflects this rural sensibility and journalist Nigel Williamson includes it with the acoustic material born of the Bron-Yr-Aur sojourn.
 Other earlier influences include songs recorded at Mickie Most's Donovan sessions, when John Paul Jones and Page were studio musicians.

 Composition and recording

 The song begins with a guitar figure, then a pause to set the right tempo.
 The guitar proceeds with an A minor–G–D guitar progression.
 Page actually plays two guitar parts – one on a six-string and the other on a twelve-string Giannini Craviola acoustic guitar – which, due to the audio mixing, almost sound as one.

 Plant then sings the first verse accompanied by the backing guitar chords:

 Bassist John Paul Jones complements Page on mandolin.

-The second verse contains the chorus, at the beginning of which Jones on bass and drummer John Bonham come in – Jones follows the chord changes and Bonham plays a straightforward, backing beat.
+The second verse contains the chorus, at the beginning of which Jones on bass and drummer John Bonham come in – Jones follows the chord changes and Bonham plays a straightforward backing beat.
 Through the use of double tracking, Plant provides a harmony vocal line.
 Page also adds pedal steel guitar fills; however, he departs from the typical American country music approach by adding a wah-wah pedal tonal effect.
 For the third verse, Plant returns to singing accompanied by guitar chording.

 The verses are broken up with an instrumental middle section with Page, Jones, and Bonham.
 Page solos on a heavily sustained Gibson Les Paul Standard electric guitar, which is also double tracked.
 Led Zeppelin biographer Dave Lewis calls it "a smooth woman-tone solo" After a second chorus, the song winds down with pedal steel fills and ends with an acoustic guitar figure.

 Led Zeppelin recorded the song at Headley Grange, Headley, East Hampshire, using the Rolling Stones Mobile Studio.
 The song was engineered and later mixed by Andy Johns at Olympic Studios in London.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: